36 23 Tools in 8 6 Categories For Freelancers: New and Experienced

 - ToDoist – simple and secure seem to be the main features here – as well as integrated options for many of your favourite browsers

-- TaDaList – very simple, very free.
+TaDaList– very simple, very free.
 The folks at 37signals make stuff that works for freelancers and anyone else. update: the team has retired Ta-da to focus on Basecamp

 - Proposal Kit – If you’re looking for a downloadable tool to create proposals for your next project – this might be a good tool for you.
 A solid proposal is the key to a great project, and this tools looks like it will make it much easier for you to create them.